Your shopping cart is empty.

 I do!
-It's has a few extra steps, but my shipping partner helps make this process smooth for us both.
+It's has a few extra steps, but my crating / shipping partner helps make this process smooth for us both.

 Q: How does shipping work?

 I work with a fantastic professional fine art shipping company.
-They build a crate specific to that piece of art.
-They then pack it securely to arrive safely to the collector's front door.
+They build a crate and soft pack specific to that piece of art.
+They then pack it securely to arrive safely to your front door.

 There are a few additional offerings that are worth thinking about if you are interested in an original: